genevate/style_guides/business/distributed_employees.md

 ## Things to Do

 - *Always* treat distributed workers as first class citizens.
-Helps if the founder/top manager of the company is also remote.
+Helps if the founder/manager of the company is also remote.
 - Having distributed teams proves who can get things done and who can't.
 - It helps (but is not a requirement) if people know each other well (personality types, temperaments, etc) before enabling a team to become distributed.